magemojo/mojo_stratus_deploy_example/README.md

 /usr/local/bin/php -dmemory_limit=20000M bin/magento setup:upgrade;
 ```

 > The command setup:di:compile command generates the contents of the var/di folder in Magento <2.2 and generated for Magento >= 2.2 and 2.3+.
 According to the Magento docs this is more an optimization step (that is, optimized code generation of interceptors).
-It's not mandatory to run setup:di:compile command everytime but if you have done any code change specially with factory methods ,proxy, add plugins or any code compilation then you must need to run this command.
+It's not mandatory to run setup:di:compile command everytime but if you have done any code change specially with factory methods, proxy, add plugins or any code compilation then you must need to run this command.
 ```bash
 /usr/local/bin/php -dmemory_limit=20000M bin/magento setup:di:compile;
 ```